Computer-Aided-Validation-Laboratory/riley-raster/README.md

 # zaster
-`zraster` is a performant software rasteriser written in Zig specifically designed for digital image correlation (DIC) uncertainty quantification (UQ). `zraster` performs off-line rendering of deformed speckle pattern images from an input finite element simulation. `zraster` supports accurate rendering of higher order finite elements including tri3, tri6, quad4, quad8 and quad9 surface elements.
+`zraster` is a performant software rasteriser written in Zig specifically designed for digital image correlation (DIC) uncertainty quantification (UQ). `zraster` performs off-line rendering of deformed speckle pattern images from an input finite element simulation. `zraster` supports accurate rendering of higher order finite elements including `tri3`, `tri6`, `quad4`, `quad8` and `quad9` surface elements.
 Texture shading with higher order texture sampling is also supported for accurate speckle pattern rendering including: cubic sampling (Catmull-Rom, Mitchell-Netravali, BSpline), quintic sampling (BSpline) and Lancsoz (lancsoz3).
 Rendering multiple meshes with different element types and shading strategies in the same scene is supported.

 We specifically chose to implement `zraster` in Zig as it is a compiled language with manual memory management.
 It also allows for compile time code generation and has excellent support for SIMD vector types.
 We have used `comptime` to generate speciliased kernels for geometry and shader types removing run time dispatch overhead.
-We have also leveraged Zig's `io` interface to implement hierarchical parallelisation...
+We have also leveraged Zig's `io` interface to implement hierarchical parallelisation allowing for inter and intra frame parallelisation for offline rendering.

 ## Getting Started
 `zraster` uses the Zig 0.16.0 compiler release which can be downloaded from [here](https://ziglang.org/download/).
 The `zraster` repository contains a minimal set of regression tests (called the "min" test suite) which should be run before generating a wider set gold regression data and running performance benchmark suites.
 The min test suite can be run from the project root directory using: